A posteriori superlinear convergence bounds for block conjugate gradient: Numerical Experiments

-\begin{exmp} This example is designed to analyze the effect of the block size $s$ on the bounds and on the convergence of the block CG in the presence of a single eigenvalue near the origin.
+\begin{example} {\rm This example is designed to analyze the effect of the block size $s$ on the bounds and on the convergence of the block CG in the presence of a single eigenvalue near the origin, i.e., $k_1=1$ and $k_2=0$.
 This experiment considers a diagonal matrix of dimension $404 \times 404$ with eigenvalues on the diagonal with values $0.0005, 0.08,\ldots, 2.42$, that is, the matrix has one isolated eigenvalue near to zero and the other $403$ eigenvalues are equally distributed between $0.08$ and $2.42$.
 It is expected to observe superlinear convergence once the method captures the lowest eigenvalue $0.005$.

 Figure \ref{fig:residuals_vds_ss_1_block} shows the convergence history for block sizes $s=1$, $4$ and $8$.
-In this example, and in the following ones, when $s>1$, the matrix ${\mathbf B}$ has repeated copies of $b$, but the initial set of vectors in ${\mathbf X}_0$ are nonzero and randomly generated, implying that ${\mathbf R}_0$ has all distinct columns.
-On each residual history, we plot the two bounds $b_{1,j}$ and $b_{2,j}$ at different stages of convergence.
-For the computation of the bounds we used $k_1=1$ and $k_2=0$, i.e., in the comparison process the component of the error corresponding to the invariant subspace associated with the lowest eigenvalue is absent.
+In this example, and in those in the rest of the section, when $s>1$, the matrix ${\mathbf B}$ has repeated copies of $b$, but the initial set of vectors in ${\mathbf X}_0$ are nonzero and randomly generated, implying that ${\mathbf R}_0$ has all distinct columns.
+On each residual history, we plot the subspace bound $b_{1,j}$ and the spectral bound $b_{2,j}$ at two different stages of convergence: soon after the onset of superlinearity occurs, and a numbero of iterations later.
 Observe that for values of $m$ relatively large, both bounds capture well the slope of the superlinear regime.
-In addition, observe that when the block size is increased, block CG hastens the onset of superlinear convergence, but going from $s=4$ to $s=8$ the difference in the onset is moderate.
+In addition, observe that as the block size is increased, block CG hastens the onset of superlinear convergence, but going from $s=4$ to $s=8$ the difference in the onset is moderate.